Loaded Sheet Pan Nachos are a showstopper at any dinner or party. Pick your toppings and layer on a sheet pan. Bake and devour!

 O – Overcrowding can be a problem.
 Don’t overcrowd or the chips will break.
 If you must make a gigantic platter of sheet pan nachos, make two layers with chips in between each layer.

-P – Pico de Gallo makes an excellent topper.
+P – a Simple Pico de Gallo makes an excellent topper.

 Q – Quick and easy are the name of the game in my household.
 If you’ve made Batch Taco Meat you can whip up a pan of nachos in minutes.
 Work smarter, not harder!

 R – Really, really good.
 They are!!!
 Really.
 Good.

 S – Seasonings.
 Use a blend of chili powder, cumin, garlic powder, paprika, chipotle powder, pepper and salt.